spikehq/docs.spike.sh/integrations-guideline/integrate-spike-with-airbrake.md

 This integration allows you to stay alert to all incidents triggered by [Airbrake.io](https://airbrake.io) for immediate incident response and resolution.

 {% hint style="info" %}
-Spike will automatically group repeated incidents and also suppress alerts while incident is open.
-You can set up [alert rules](https://docs.spike.sh/alerts/alert-rules) to determine incident severity and take actions accordingly.
-Auto-resolution is not supported.
+Auto-resolution is supported for this integration.
+Spike will also automatically group repeated incidents and suppress alerts while incident is open.
 {% endhint %}

 ***